batihankota/yadgame/README.md

 ### Other
 - `menu/menu.html`: HTML file for the language selection menu, which handles redirection.
 - `menu/menu.css`: CSS file containing styles for the menu.
-- `menu/menu-script.js`: JavaScript file containing the functionality for the menu.
 - `img/`: Directory containing images of the prizes and more (car, goat, flags etc.) used in the game.
 - `Play Yet Another Door Game.bat`: Batch file to play the game on Windows.